Zelldon/zdb/README.md

 This repository contains a cli tool to inspect the internal state and log of a Zeebe partition.
 It is a Java (17) cli application and can be build via maven.
 It was kicked off during the Camunda Summer Hackdays in 2020 and has been maintained and developed since then.

-The following Zeebe versions are supported:
+The following Zeebe versions are supported: [ 8.1, 8.2, 8.3, SNAPSHOT]

-* 8.1
-* 8.2
-* 8.3
-* SNAPSHOT

 ## Table Of Contents